mmuhoozi/Michael-s-Site/content/blog/spoonful-series/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Spoonful of Hugo
+  title: Open Science
-  author: Alison Hill
+  author: Michael Muhoozi
   description: |
     A forking fun new feature for series.
     Even this sidebar offers a ton of customizations!